 Unlike wind turbine towers, the process for obtaining regulatory permits for aerostats is well established, consistent and easier to obtain.

-These floating wind turbine generators known as "Aerostate Platform for Rapid Deployment Airborne Wind Turbine" are contained in a single shipping container and can be deployed and functional within a day - producing 100 kilowatts of electrical power every 24 hours and remain airborn for three months before replacing the helium.
+These floating wind turbine generators can be deployed and functional within a day - producing 100 kilowatts of electrical power every 24 hours and remain airborne for three months before replacing the helium.

 Glass expects his wind turbine technology to be used in remote and rural locations but envisions his product being used to create offshore "floating wind farms" generating electricity for an underwater electric power transmission.